Castell Nadolig

-Castell Nadolig ("Christmas Castle") is an Iron Age hillfort, about 2.5 mi east of the village of Aberporth and about 1 mi south of the village of Penbryn, in Ceredigion, Wales.
+Castell Nadolig ('Christmas Castle') is an Iron Age hillfort, about 2.5 mi east of the village of Aberporth and about 1 mi south of the village of Penbryn, in Ceredigion, Wales.
 It is a scheduled monument.
 The Penbryn Spoons, of the late Iron Age, were found here.

 Description

 The fort, sited on a low summit, is next to the A487 road to the south, which here may be the course of an ancient ridgeway.
 There are two concentric banks, the outer defence measuring about 230 m west–east by 185 m north–south, enclosing 3.8 ha, and the inner defence measuring about 130 m by 78 m, enclosing 0.84 ha.

 There is a wide space of about 60 m between the banks; this is thought to have aided the defence of the site, which is not in a strong position.
-The space between may have also have served for penning the stock.
+The space between may have also served for penning the stock.
 The surviving ramparts are 2–3 m high and 7–10 m wide at the base, now forming parts of hedgebanks.
 There are crossbanks between the concentric defences, built in more recent times to create fields.

 By the inner rampart on the south-west side, a pool of water marks a prominent rock-cut spring, and there are other springs in nearby fields; these may have influenced the choice of the site.

 The hillfort's name is first attributed as 'Kastell Yn Dolig' in a 1571/2 manuscript, and later in 1594 is recorded as ‘Castell Nadolig’, although why this title was chosen for the site is currently not known.